 During this time Charles founded Cambridge Marketing College with, Ian Brownlee and a third Marketing Consultant, Mike West in May of 1991.
 The College quickly established itself for its fresh and enthusiastic approach.
 Since then the college has gone from strength to strength to become the leading Professional Marketing college in Europe with 1400 delegates at its 10 centres around the UK and overseas .

 About Neil Cooper

-Neil is the Brand Director at ARM, the UK’s most admired company.
+Neil is the VP of Marketing at Audio Analytic, having recently left ARM, the UK’s most admired company.
 A B2B marketer since 1999, Neil has worked for Team Consulting, Cambridge Consultants, Analysys Mason and Informa.
 He has a keen interest in behavioural economics and brand authenticity, as well as being drawn to anything that challenges preconceptions (he may be the only person who likes the new Juventus logo).